Twitter (TWTR) Q2 2017 Results - Earnings Call Transcript

 Jack Dorsey - Twitter, Inc.

-Good early-morning from San Francisco.
+Good early morning from San Francisco.
 Thank you for taking the time to join us.
-As always, we welcome this opportunity to speak directly to you, our shareholders, you show us your faith in Twitter as an open platform for what's happening in the world and you drive us to do our best work.
+As always, we welcome this opportunity to speak directly to you, our shareholders.
+You show us your faith in Twitter as an open platform for what's happening in the world and you drive us to do our best work.
 Profound thanks and gratitude to the people who use Twitter goes without saying, but I say it anyway.
 They inspire us every day.

-Aside from a third consecutive quarter of double-digit growth and daily actives, growth in video and accelerating year-over-year growth in our data revenue, I want to briefly underscore five highlights from this quarter in the areas of focus, growth, product, safety and leadership.
+Aside from a third consecutive quarter of double-digit growth in daily actives, growth in video and accelerating year-over-year growth in our data revenue, I want to briefly underscore five highlights from this quarter in the areas of focus, growth, product, safety and leadership.
 You may recognize some of these statements from my first earnings call back in 2015.
 I emphasize the connection only to illustrate how steadfast our team has been.

 In 2015, we mentioned a need to better communicate our value.
 Twitter is what's happening in the world and what people are talking about.
 Twitter's value is in focus now more than ever with all functions aligned and marching to the same beat.
 In 2015, we said simplify our service to deliver Twitter's value faster.
-We have developed what we believe are simple, steady and sustainable engines of growth which brings me to my third point.
+We have developed what we believe are simple, steady, and sustainable engines of growth, which brings me to my third point.

 In 2015, we asserted a need to ensure a more disciplined execution.
 Our discipline in this regard is now robust.
 We're shipping products faster than ever and this empowers us to build features that can enable strong future growth.
 People are reporting significantly less abuse on Twitter today than they were six months ago.
 We take action on 10 times the abusive accounts daily compared to this time last year.
 Blocks after @mentions from people you don't follow are down 40%.
 Strong progress here but as always, there's more work to be done.

 This quarter we brought in exceptional leadership.
 We introduced Bruce Falck, who heads our Revenue Products, we're proud to have Candi Castleberry-Singleton as our Head of Inclusion and Diversity; and Ned Segal will start as our new CFO, and we look forward to having him on our next call.
-Finally, often described as Twitter's soul, it makes me happy to have my co-founder, Biz Stone, back at Twitter fulltime already making a big impact.
+Finally, often described as Twitter's soul, it makes me happy to have my co-founder Biz Stone, back at Twitter full time, already making a big impact.

 With that, I'd like to open up the call to questions.